P7CoreOrg/GraphQL.Play.2.2/README.md

 If you want to learn how to write GraphQL apis, then go to [GraphQL.Net Project](https://github.com/graphql-dotnet/graphql-dotnet).

+The kit includes a stock Token Exchange api, which follows the same plugin model that all subsequent apis will follow.
+The Token Exchange is a must have api if any serious thought is given to sercuring your services.

 ## OAuth2
 [IdentityServer4](https://github.com/IdentityServer/IdentityServer4) is used as the OAuth2 engine.
 So out of the box you get stuff like **client_credentials** flows.
 I use the **client_credentials** flow when I want to allow B2B access to apis.
 Being also a compliant OAuth2 service, thanks to **IdentityServer4**, you get all the discovery and token endpoints you would expect.